 - Using only large leaf plants, larger plants will make your aquascape look smaller and not as deep, the finer the leaves, the larger your scape!

-- Keep it simple stupid – yes it’s great to have the whole tank full of every type of plant that’s ever existed, but this doesn’t look good!
+- Keep it simple stupid – yes it’s great to have the entire tank full of every type of plant that’s ever existed, but this doesn’t look good!
 Be sure to have as much open space as filled space, infact tanks with lots of open areas look great, fill them with a school of fish.

-First of all let’s look at symmetry
+First of all let’s look at Symmetry

 - Symmetry is not wanted in planted tanks